What I've learned building Single page applications

 Single Page Applications (SPA's) are amazing to build and work with, but there are a lot of disadvantages as well.
 This post describes some of the things that I have learned while building SPA's.
 It also contains tips to help developers building or thinking about building SPA's.

 Another thing I have learned is that file structures are incredibly important.
 Consistency in file and code placement is important.
 What does this mean?
-Well this means that code and modules need to be separated by function, not by type.
+Well, this means that code and modules need to be separated by function, not by type.
 What this means is that you shouldn't put all controllers in one folder, all services in another folder and all directives in yet another.
-What I'm saying is that you should put all code, templates, etc. belonging to a specific functionality in a seperate folder.
-This may seem tough to start out with, and for small applications this is not necessary, but for large applications, this makes your life so much easier.
-The amount of times it took me so long I just gave up and did a full on text search over all files to find the one I needed is too high.
-If I had started to structure my filesystem like this from the beginning I could simply find the folder that belonged to that specific functionality and have all the code I needed right there.
+What I'm saying is that you should put all code, templates, etc. belonging to specific functionality in a separate folder.
+This may seem tough to start out with, and for small applications, this is not necessary, but for large applications, this makes your life so much easier.
+The number of times it took me so long I just gave up and did a full-on text search over all files to find the one I needed is too high.
+If I had started to structure my filesystem like this from the beginning I could simply find the folder that belonged to that specific function and have all the code I needed right there.
 It's a real time-saver.

 The last thing I have learned while building SPA's is that the API structure in your back-end is incredibly important.
 Starting out I wrote a single API call for each page, collecting a lot of data in one server response.
 This is slow and is the wrong way to go.
 The asynchronous nature of SPA's makes it easier to use several smaller API calls to get the data you need.
 While you have one request in a queue, other processes can still take place.
 This helps me to load screens and it's data much quicker than waiting for larger requests.
 When the application only loads one massive response, the pages need to wait before they're ready to go.
 So when you structure the API endpoints in the backend, make sure to keep the responses small.
 This will help you break up the loading times so users using the application will have a smoother experience.Posted on: June 6th, 2017